 As the number one reason for booking a hearing test is trouble hearing in noise, we then perform what is probably the most important test of all, a speech-in-noise test.
 This is where a recorded series of sentences is played through headphones or ear inserts and you respond by repeating what you think that sentence is.
 The number of words correctly repeated is recorded.
 Each subsequent sentence has more background noise to replicate the real-life situations you find yourself in.
 The results of all our speech tests give a percentage score of your ability to hear.

 The next test is the main reason for booking in the first place, the audiometric test.
 This is performed in a soundproof booth or soundproof room.

-All of our fundamental tests may determine further tests or consultations are required depending on results and treatment plans suggested.
+All of our fundamental tests may determine whether further tests or consultations are required depending on the results and treatment plans suggested.